A noted producer walks us through a typical vocal session

 Choosing the mic

 If time allows, I’ll test a number of mics for the task at hand.
 Ultimately I choose a mic, the distance from the vocalist to the mic, the height and angle of the mic, the use of mechanical plosive filtering (“pop filter(s)”), the type of preamp, compressor, and settings, all with relation to the vibe of the production of the song.
-I just finished recording an album, Seven Hour Storm, for Misner & Smith (misnerandsmith.com), a vocal-centric group, and in this article we’ll go through the vocal recording process together.
+As a typical example of what’s involved in this process, in this article we’ll discuss my recording of the album Seven Hour Storm for Misner & Smith (misnerandsmith.com), a vocal-centric group.

 Positioning the mic

 The relative position of the vocalist and microphone depend on a number of factors, including whether or not the vocalist is also performing simultaneously on an instrument, or is isolated from other vocalists or instrumentalists, the loudness of the vocalist, the quantity and character of plosives in the lyric, desired intimacy of the performance, and the singer’s skill at “working” the mic.
 I also pay attention to the “proximity effect” characteristics of the mic, avoiding it for inadvertent bass response, or taking advantage of it for weakness in the low range of the vocalist.
 In the case of an isolated lead vocal overdub, I’ll usually ask a vocalist to keep a distance of approximately 8″ from the mic, requesting they “work the mic” by moving a little towards the mic at points in their range where they begin losing power, moving away from the mic when they’re belting.